firmai/awesome-google-colab/README.md

 # Google Colaboratory Notebook and Repository Gallery

 A curated list of repositories with fully functional click-and-run colab notebooks with data, code and description.
 The code in these repositories are in Python unless otherwise stated.
+To learn more about they whys and hows of Colab [see this post](https://medium.com/@firmai/google-colab-for-reproducible-research-webapps-and-data-science-fb1beec30304).

 <p align="center">
   <img src="https://github.com/firmai/google-colab-notebooks/raw/master/assets/colab.png">